sourcifyeth/docs/docs/4. API/Server/Verification/1-verify.md

 - `chosenContract` (optional) index of the contract, if the provided files contain multiple metadata files (i.e. multiple contracts).
 For instance [hardhat outputs](/docs/how-to-verify/#with-hardhat-output) contain the metadata file of all contracts used.
 - `contextVariables` (optional) are used to simulate the contract creation by executing the contract's creation code with these variables.
 For example, if the contract sets the `immutable owner` to `msg.sender`, then the `msgSender` has to be provided for a match.

 If using `multipart/form-data`, the files should be in a field named `files`.
+You can also pass `abiEncodedConstructorArguments` and `msgSender` directly in form-data as form-data does not allow nested objects.
 If using `application/json`, the files should be in an object under the key `files` so the whole object is of the form:

 ```json